youssefmys/javascript-hand-written-templates-cb-000/README.md

 </div>
 ```

 Great!
-Now we have another comments, so let's go ahead and get back in that HTML and add it.
+Now we have another comment, so let's go ahead and get back in that HTML and add it.

 ![frustrated Jordan](http://i.giphy.com/LJ1XTfxW60Luw.gif)